Tefuye Historical Trail and Mt. Zhizhong: A Trail That Lets You Get A Glimpse of Highest Peak in Northeast Asia

 together made my hike even more miserable.

 feet).
-The trail condition was quite good because some parts were
+The trail condition was quite rugged but not too bad, because most parts were

 covered by pine needles.
 We reached a place that was big enough for